subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 title: " Brain Models for Perception and Language: Inference, Generation, Prediction"
 ---

-# Models in Neuroscience Using EBMs
+# Brain Models for Perception and Language: Inference, Generation, Prediction

 **Contents**